jacoborus/boxes/README.md

 ## watch(target)

-Watches a box and executes a callback every time the box changes.
+Watches the box data and executes a callback every time it changes.
+It can oly watch objects and arrays.

 Returns a function to destroy the listener

 ```js
 import { getBox, watch } from "boxes";